 I must admit that I was not convinced by this class that this was necessarily the best place to study Meditation, but I was interested enough in the class to return the following Saturday for a follow up.

 In the first class, I was surrounded by a small group of people who had clearly attended these classes before and knew what to do.
 When the teacher entered the room, people stood up (a sign of respect as I later learned), the teacher sat on a Meditation cushion, the people in the class sat, they went silent, and the teacher began to give his guidance.
 I had no idea what to do and I had no idea what to experience.
+The class was OK, and most importantly, the experience was interesting enough to warrant me coming back for a second class.

 This style of Meditation differed significantly from the Yogic style of Meditation I had learned many years earlier.
 In that style, most of the time, we performed the Yoga postures and then we laid on the floor, the teacher gave us some verbal guidance, and we went into the Meditative state (or what I had learned to that point was the Meditative state).